UTM-AdmiJW/DLSM-Trip-Tracking-PoF/README.md

     Services are singleton objects that contain reusable logic.
 For example, `TripTrackingService` that provides methods to start and stop trip tracking.

+    - Services are provided the simplest provider type: `Provider`.

     - Services should be suffixed with `Service`, as such:

         - File name follows `lowercase_with_underscores` format.
 For example, `trip_tracking_service.dart`.